Chart Color Schemes

 San Remo has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects that could impact this region.
-Key projects are Bass Coast College - San Remo Campus, San Remo Structure Plan, Victorian Desalination Plant Expansion, and Great Southern Offshore Wind Farm.
-The following list details those most relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified two key projects likely affecting this region: Bass Coast College - San Remo Campus and San Remo Structure Plan.
+Additionally, Victorian Desalination Plant Expansion and Great Southern Offshore Wind Farm may also have relevance.

 Professional plan users can use the search below to filter and access additional projects.